-Copyright © 1997-2011,2013 by Thomas E. Dickey
+Copyright © 1997-2021,2022 by Thomas E. Dickey

 These are some of the scripts that I use in configuring, building and saving the logfiles from building programs on multiple platforms.
 A complete set of configure- and make-logs is useful for bug reporting.

 Each program has its own set of build-scripts.
 Sample scripts

 Build the program (within its working directory), with the most common configuration(s).
 As part of the process, install and uninstall the program (to a location in the build-tree).